-- lead the assessment in accordance with this guidance - carry out enquiries in a way that minimises distress for the child and family - see the child who is the subject of concern to ascertain their wishes and feelings; assess their understanding of their situation; assess their relationships and circumstances more broadly - interview parents/carers and determine the wider social and environmental factors that might impact on them and their child - systematically gather information about the child's and family's history - analyse the findings of the assessment and evidence about what interventions are likely to be most effective with other relevant practitioners. - determine the child's needs and the level of risk of harm faced by the child to inform what help should be provided and act to provide that help - follow the guidance set out in 'Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures', where a decision has been made to undertake a joint interview of the child as part of any criminal investigation
+- lead the assessment in accordance with this guidance - carry out enquiries in a way that minimises distress for the child and family - see the child who is the subject of concern to ascertain their wishes and feelings; assess their understanding of their situation; assess their relationships and circumstances more broadly - interview parents/carers and determine the wider social and environmental factors that might impact on them and their child - systematically gather information about the child's and family's history - analyse the findings of the assessment and evidence about what interventions are likely to be most effective with other relevant practitioners. - determine the child's needs and the level of risk of harm faced by the child to inform what help should be provided and act to provide that help - follow the guidance set out in 'Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures', where a decision has been made to undertake a joint interview of the child as part of any criminal investigation33

-&lt;sup>33 Ministry of Justice Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (2011).
+33 Ministry of Justice Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (2011).

-Initiating section 47 enquiries The police • help other organis

-- help other organisations and agencies understand the reasons for concerns about the child's safety and welfare - decide whether or not police investigations reveal grounds for instigating criminal proceedings - make available to other practitioners any evidence gathered to inform discussions about the child's welfare - follow the guidance set out in 'Achieving Best Evidence in Criminal Proceedings: Guidance' on interviewing victims and witnesses, and guidance on using special measures, where a decision has been made to undertake a joint interview of the child as part of the criminal investigations should:
+Initiating section 47 enquiries • help other organisations and agencies understand the reasons for concerns about the child's safety and welfare • decide whether or not police investigations reveal grounds for instigating criminal proceedings • make available to other practitioners any evidence gathered to inform discussions about the child's welfare • follow the guidance set out in 'Achieving Best Evidence in Criminal criminal investigations provide any of a range of specialist assessments.
+For example, paediatric or forensic medical assessments, physiotherapists, occupational therapists, speech and language therapists and/or child psychologists may be involved in specific assessments relating to the child's developmental progress.
+The lead health practitioner (probably a consultant paediatrician, or possibly the child's GP) may need to request and co-ordinate these assessments